 The study employed simple random sampling procedure to select the respondent.
 The entire registered beneficiaries (populations) were 800 maize farmers.
 Krejcie and Morgan (1970) sample size table was utilized to estimate the sample size from a population of 800 farmers.
-According to the table, with a given a population of 800, a sample size of 260 is ideal for the research.
+According to the table, with a given a population of 800, a sample size of 260 is ideal for the research (See

+Appendix B).
 To take care of low response rate, a 10 percent non-response rate was calculated and added to the sample size of 260.
 The 10 percent non response rate gave 26 farmers which was added to the 260 farmers.
 The total sample size used for the study was 286 farmers (i.e 260+26).
 The farmers were randomly selected using the lottery method.
-A complete list of registered maize farmers was obtained from the Department of Agriculture in the Municipality.
-The names were folded and put a box for sampling.
-In order to accurately represent the sample size, the folded sheets were carefully shuffled and picked up at random.
-To tally the number of respondents chosen for the sample, the names of the farmers and their locations were listed on a different list.
-In order to reduce sampling error, the simple random sampling without replacement approach was utilized to enhance sample accuracy (Alumode, 2011; Vanderstoep & Johnston, 2009).
-The 286 farmers were randomly selected from a box to represent the study's sample.
+List of Maize farmers including the names, addresses, and contact information of each farmer who were beneficiaries of the seeds and fertilizer subsidy component of the PFJ were obtained from the Department of Food and Agriculture in the Agona West Municipality of the Central Region of Ghana.
+Next, we generated a random number sequence using a random number generator tool.
+We then used this sequence to select 286 farmers from the population list.
+We ensured that each selected farmer was not replaced and only sampled once.
+This ensured that the sample was representative of the population.
+After selecting the farmers, we contacted them to arrange for an interview.
+We conducted face-to-face interviews with the farmers using a structured interview schedule.
+The interview schedule covered topics such as farming practices, challenges faced, and opportunities for improvement.
+(Alumode, 2011; Vanderstoep & Johnston, 2009).
+In all 277 farmers were interview 9 farmers could not participate in the interview.